kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 ### Data Layer

-During development and build, Gridsome gathers all required data into a local in-memory layer, which can be queried via GraphQL by any component.
+During development and build, Gridsome gathers all required data into a local in-memory layer, which can be queried via GraphQL by any component — if you are not familiar with it, don't worry, I will cover the basics to query soon.

 The data is organized in __collections__, like tables in a tabular structure, and each one may have several __nodes__, like rows in a table.